Welcome to Early Years!

 We would love for the children to continue saying their prayers throughout the day, both the school prayers and their own.
 Videos of the children praying can be uploaded to Evidence Me.
 Thank you.

-Phonics activity - Most children will receive a book to read via Oxford Owls (a letter has been sent out via ParentMail regarding logging in - however, it is the same username and password as Bug Club and hp1 as the school code.
+Phonics activity - The children will receive a book to read via Oxford Owls or a hard copy will be provided for the book they are reading. (a letter has been sent out via ParentMail regarding logging in - however, it is the same username and password as Bug Club and hp1 as the school code.
 You need to enter via School and then Student).
-Please ensure that you read the story with your child everyday.
+Please ensure that your child reads to you every day.
+The children should also be reading a book on Bug Club.
+Your child will also be sent home a book for enjoyment.
+This is for you to read with your child.